 Worst State for Initial Car Costs – California

+A high sales tax is another key factor that makes these expensive states less attractive for car purchases.
 And because there’s less dealership competition in certain cities, fewer players are fighting for your business, which can further inflate the price you’ll end up paying.

 If you live in one of these pricier regions, it might still be worth shopping elsewhere for a better deal.
 Sherpa Auto Transport can guide you through the online purchase process, so you can snag a better price out of state.